How to Become a Teacher in Utah

 Becoming a teaching means getting a chance to positively impact, motivate, and enlighten children, and that's something you can't put a price on.

 Follow these steps to learn how you can become a licensed teacher in Utah.

 Choose What You Want to Teach

-The first step you must take to becoming an educator in Utah is to decide what it is you want to teach.
+The first step you must take to become an educator in Utah is to decide what it is you want to teach.
 What level or grade do you desire to teach?
 Are you interested in teaching younger children multiple subjects?
 If so, perhaps elementary education should be your focus.
 Do you prefer working with older kids?
 Do you have a passion for a certain content area?
 If yes, then perhaps you should consider becoming a middle school or high school teacher.
 Would you like to work with children in special education?
 These are some areas to consider when deciding which type of license to obtain.
 If you are still unsure, the Utah State Department of Education provides great information about schools, programs, teachers, and students, which can help you make a good decision.

-It is very common that prospective teachers, who decide from early on to become a teacher, combine their Bachelor's Degree coursework with the teacher preparation coursework.
+It is very common that prospective teachers, who decide from early on to become a teacher, combine their bachelor's degree coursework with the teacher preparation coursework.
 This is made possible because many colleges and universities offer such blended or joint programs.

 Complete a Teacher Preparation Program